 - § 2.
-'Tender' shall be defined as the employer's invitation for bids. - Subs.
-2. Bids shall be made on the basis of the information contained in the tender documents.
-The contents of these documents must be unambiguous and presented so as to make quite clear the extent and nature of the services to be provided. - Subs.
-3. The tender documents must stipulate a time schedule. - Subs.
-4. The tender documents must inform of the existence on the site of any ancient monuments, cf. § 16. - Subs.
-5. If a fee is charged for the tender documents to ensure their return, this must appear from the invita-
+'Tender' shall be defined as the employer's invitation of bids. - Subs.
+2. Bids shall be made on the basis of the information and requirements contained in the tender documents.
+The contents of these documents must be unambiguous and presented so as to make quite clear the extent and nature of the services to be provided.
+The employer shall be responsible for making sure that such information and requirements comply with current legislation, other public rules and regulations, easements and covenants and other similar rights registered on the property. - Subs.
+3. The tender documents must stipulate a time schedule.
+A time limit may be fixed within which the necessary